wizo06/japanese/docs/Fundamentals/a-and-b.md

 That person is Sakura. | What something is
 Sakura is a student. | What something is

 In the first sentence, it expresses what "that person" is: "Sakura".
 In the second sentence, it expresses what Sakura is: "a student".
-A **noun** is a word that is used to identify a class of people, places, things, etc.
+A **noun** is a word that is used to identify a class of people, places, things, etc. "Sakura" from the first example, and "student" from the second example, are both nouns.
+When we say "noun-A is noun-B", we are saying "noun-A belongs to the set of noun-B".
+For example, in the second sentence, we are saying "Sakura belongs to the set of student".

 Other examples of nouns are: